coldriverstudio/dry-rs/README.md

 ### Caution

-You should try to use an abstraction like looping, traits, or generics if at all possible.
+You should try to use an abstraction like looping, traits, or generics whenever possible and practical.
 But when it's not, `dry` makes it as painless and pleasant as possible to avoid repeating yourself.

 ### Prior Art